José Ricardo Carballo

 José Ricardo Carballo (1983 – August 17, 2025) was a Costa Rican presenter, journalist and writer.

 Life and career

 Carballo began his comedy career by mimicking characters from the radio.
 He was primarily a presenter on the Pelando El Ojo radio show on the San José based radio station Radio Monumental 93.5 FM.
+He had been part of the program for three years, performing a range of impersonations, including those of Randall Zúñiga, director of the OIJ, and former Mexican president Andrés Manuel López Obrador.

-In 2017, he published Bajo su propio riesgo, which included a comprehensive collection of humorous articles related to politics, sports and culture.
+In 2017, he published Bajo su propio riesgo, a comprehensive collection of humorous articles on politics, sports, and culture.
 In 2022, he posted a similar collection titled Diario de un tico en pandemia.

 Carballo died on August 17, 2025, at the age of 42, after being involved in a traffic collision in La Garita de Alajuela.